rustyxlol/etch-a-sketch/README.md

 # Etch-a-Sketch

-Originally a mechanical drawing toy which consists of two knobs that are used to move the 'painter' cursor horizontally and vertically, which left a solid line.
+A mechanical drawing toy which consists of two knobs that are used to move the 'painter' cursor horizontally and vertically, which leaves a solid line behind.
 Now digitized with the power of JavaScript